 If you want to go to Lagos (windward), Tavira or Vila Real de Santo António (leeward), you’ll need to get off at Tunes and change to the Regional train to Lagos / Vila Real de Santo António.
 With that in mind, unless you’re going to Albufeira, Loulé or Faro, the bus is perhaps more convenient than the train even if taking the bus is a bit slower.

 In Lisbon, trains leave from Gare do Oriente in Parque das Nações.
 Tickets start at €23 one way, and all trips can be booked on CP’s website up to 60 days in advance.

 Tickets and timetables: www.cp.pt

-If you want to hire a car, find here information on car rental in Lisbon, including advice on where to hire a car in the city, some car rental companies that you can compare prices, and things to know when hiring a car in Portugal, including why you should rent a Via Verde transponder from your car rental company.
+See Where to Hire a Car in Lisbon which includes information on car rental companies that you can compare prices from, and things to know when hiring a car in Portugal, namely why you should rent a Via Verde transponder from your car rental company.

 Flights from Lisbon to Faro

 You can take a flight to Faro but with return fares at €100 or more, it will cost you many times the bus or train ticket price.
 Flights between Lisbon and Faro are operated by TAP and take 45 minutes.
 But once you add the time to get to and from the airport, and at least 30 minutes before departure at the boarding gate, the time difference between travel options will end up being less significant.